Gravitational Multipoles in Five Dimensions

 for some as-yet unspecified $\l$-dependent constants $C_\l$ and $C_\l'$.
 In terms of these and using \eqref{eq: CH3: inverse relation perturbation and trace-reversed}, the linear metric perturbation we have found is

-As we see, the most general solutions to the linear vacuum Einstein equations are completely determined (up to gauge transformations) by a tower of (constant) STF tensors $\g_{A_\l}$ and a tower of (constant) ASTF tensors $\S_{bc A_{\l-1}}$; these two towers represent the mass and current multipoles of the solution.
-This is entirely analogous to the four-dimensional analysis, where linear solutions are completely determined by two towers of STF tensors --- the mass and current multipole tensors.
+Analogously to the four-dimensional analysis, solutions to the linear vacuum Einstein equations contain a tower of (constant) STF tensors $\g_{A_\l}$ and a tower of (constant) ASTF tensors $\S_{bc A_{\l-1}}$; these two towers represent the mass and current multipoles of the solution.\footnote{Note that, as discussed in \cite{Gambino:2024uge}, our solution \eqref{eq: CH3: metric components to linear order g_00}-\eqref{eq: CH3: metric components to linear order g_ij} is not the most general, as the purely spatial components (\ref{eq: CH3: metric components to linear order g_ij}) can also have an additional contribution from a third tower of ``stress'' multipole moments.
+(These do not exist in four spacetime dimensions.)}